All Episodes

 The Bible is the story of Jesus.

-Time magazine reporter, F. Chuck Todd, yeah, yeah.
+Time magazine reporter, F. Chuck Todd.

-But Gosh Gosh, whatever his name is, but the Quran, if you're a believer, if you're a Muslim.
+But Ghosh Ghosh, whatever his name is, but the Quran, if you're a believer, if you're a Muslim, the Quran is directly the word of God, not written by men.

 It's transcribed directly the word of God.

-So the act of burning a Quran is much more, potentially much, much more inflammatory than an F Chuck Todd reverentially saying, directly attacking, directly attacking God.
+So the act of burning a Quran is much more, potentially much, much more inflammatory than an F. Chuck Todd reverentially saying, directly attacking, directly attacking God.

-Directly as though a revelation has occurred.
+Directly, as though a revelation has occurred.

 F. Chuck has never thought of that before.